Jean Schmidt: 2005

+When President George W. Bush nominated Rob Portman, who had just been elected to a sixth full term, to be U.S. Trade Representative, Schmidt and ten other Republicans entered the race for his seat in a 2005 special election.
+Schmidt's campaign literature noted her anti-abortion voting record, her opposition to same-sex marriage, and her high rating from the NRA Political Victory Fund.
+Pat DeWine was one of Schmidt's opponents, and his marriage became an issue in the campaign.
+In 2004, DeWine's opponent ran ads stating that DeWine had left his pregnant wife and their two children for a mistress who worked as a lobbyist.
+In her stump speech, Schmidt made it a point to emphasize the duration of her own marriage, stating, "I am a woman of character who has been married for twenty-nine years."

-On June 14, 2005, Schmidt finished first in the Republican primary, with 31 percent of the vote, in an upset.
-McEwen finished second with 25 percent, Brinkman was third with 20 percent, and DeWine had 12 percent.
-Two days after the primary, an editorial cartoon in The Cincinnati Enquirer, commenting on DeWine's marriage being such a factor in the primary, showed Schmidt asking Paul Hackett, who had won the Democratic primary, "You have a good marriage.
+On June 14, 2005, in an upset, Schmidt finished first in the Republican primary with 31% of the vote.
+Two days after the primary, an editorial cartoon in The Cincinnati Enquirer, commented on DeWine's marriage having been such a factor in the primary; the cartoon showed Schmidt asking Paul Hackett, who had won the Democratic primary, "You have a good marriage.
 I have a good marriage.
 What the heck are we going to campaign about?"
-Many politicos blame Dewine's barrage of attacks on McEwen as the main reason for Schmidt's win.

-Schmidt faced Democratic nominee Paul Hackett, in the August 2, 2005, special election.
+Schmidt faced Hackett in the August 2, 2005, special election.
 Hackett criticized Schmidt as a "rubber stamp" for Governor Bob Taft's "failed policies", and claimed she would continue in that role for George W. Bush if elected.
-At their debate at Chatfield College, Hackett said "If you think America is on the right track and we need more of the same, I'm not your candidate" and asked "Are you better off today than you were five years ago?", echoing Ronald Reagan's question in his debate with Jimmy Carter in 1980.
-"Rubber stamp" was Hackett's catchphrase throughout the campaign.
-Hackett even appeared in front of the Hathaway Rubber Stamp store in downtown Cincinnati on July 27 to emphasize the point.
-"If you think America needs another career politician steeped in a culture of corruption who does as she's told and toes the line on failed policies, then I'm not your candidate," he wrote in a guest column for The Cincinnati Post.
-However, Schmidt said that she was proud to be associated with Bush, sending campaign mail with a photograph of them together in the Oval Office.
+At their debate at Chatfield College, Hackett said, "If you think America is on the right track and we need more of the same, I'm not your candidate" and asked, "Are you better off today than you were five years ago?", echoing Ronald Reagan's question in his debate with Jimmy Carter in 1980.